-Reduce the Interest Rate
+Lower the Interest Rate with Chapter 13 Bankruptcy

 Even if you can’t lower the balance of the car loan, Chapter 13 bankruptcy gives you the right to modify the terms of the promissory note between you and the car lender.
-If you’re paying a high interest rate on your car, this could end up saving you thousands of dollars.
+If you’re paying a high-interest rate on your car, this could end up saving you thousands of dollars.

 Just how low does the interest rate go?
 Way down.
 As in, the interest rate on your vehicle loan can be lowered to 1.5% above the prime rate.

 If you’ve got excellent credit you may not be paying a high interest rate.
 Most people struggling to get out of debt, however, may not have the best credit score – and that usually translates into a high-cost vehicle loan.

 When you go into a repayment bankruptcy, you can reset the interest rate using a formula established by the US Supreme Court in the Till case.
 In that case, the Court took the prime rate of interest and added an extra 1.5 percent premium to account for the lender’s risk of nonpayment.

 You can find the Wall Street Journal prime rate here.
 The prime rate was 3.25% as of October 2015, which translates into a Till rate of 4.75%.